Southwest Adolescent Treatment Alliance

 Utilizing Community Recovery Services to Treat Adolescent Substance Use Disorders.
 George Youngblood, LCDC, CCS

 Presentation will focus on the emerging chronic care model for SUD’s that creates individualized recovery plans utilizing community resources such as Alternative Peer groups, Recovery High Schools, and treatment providers who work within the community based model and mental health professionals that provide support for co-occurring disorders.
 This emerging approach, referred to as Recovery Oriented Systems of care (ROSC) focuses on strength based interventions as well as “Community as a Change Agent”.
-(Presented March 7th)
+(Presented March 7: 12:30pm) PRESENTATION LINK

 Technology: OMG U Need 2 Kno This!
 Brodie Simmons, LPC-I, LCDC